SoujanyaPonnapalli/Powder/docs/compute_faults.md

 ### Summary:

-What is the nature of such errors?
-Errors in
-computation due to mercurial cores can therefore compound to significantly increase the blast radius of the failures they can cause.

-Why are we learning about these errors only now?
+*Why are we learning about these errors only now?*
 - Many plausible reasons: larger server fleets; increased attention to overall reliability; improvements in software development that reduce the rate of software bugs.